ajsaporito/se373-websockets/README.md

-# SE373 WebSockets w/ OPENAI API
+# SE373 WebSockets w/ OpenAI API

 ## Overview

 A simple NodeJS application created with Express, Socket.IO, OpenAI's API, and TailwindCSS.
 Users can send messages in a simulated chat environment.
-Messages containing @bot will fetch a text response from API.
+Messages containing @bot will fetch a text response from the API.

 ## Setup